nuejs/www/docs2/tutorials/build-a-simple-spa.md

-# Build a simple SPA with Nue
+# Build a simple single-page application with Nue
 In this tutorial, you’ll learn Nue's key features and benefits by building a fully-functioning single-page application (SPA), from zero to production.

 [media]
   small: /img/simple-spa.png
   large: /img/simple-spa-big.png
-  href: /@simple-blog
   caption: The final result of this tutorial